🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Search for “AnyDesk” and tap Install.

-Step 2: Enter the Remote Device ID
+Step 2: Connect to a Remote Device

-Use touch gestures to move the cursor and tap to click.
+Swipe to move the cursor and tap to click.

 How to Use AnyDesk Access & Control